GKAYED/hybrid-spec-framework/README.md

 **The Problem**: Production tools like [GitHub Spec Kit](https://github.com/github/spec-kit) are optimized for developers who already understand specification principles.
 But how do you *learn* those principles?

+**Spec Kit's Value**: Production CLI with slash commands, templates, automated workflows, and Git integration for teams ready to ship spec-driven code at scale.

+**The Missing Piece**: A learning pathway.
+A safe space to practice.
+Empirical feedback on specification quality.

-**This Framework's Answer**: Learn by doing and build conversationally, extract specifications from what worked, validate empirically with multiple AI models.
+**This Framework's Answer**: Learn by building conversationally, extract specifications from what worked, validate empirically with multiple AI models, graduate when metrics prove you're ready.

+**The Analogy**:
+- **Spec Kit** = Professional IDE (VS Code) for production
+- **This Framework** = Coding bootcamp teaching you the craft

+**You're not choosing one or the other—you're using both in sequence.**

 ### Six key differentiators